ongzx37/campus-ride-sharing-srs/SRS.md

 | availabilitySeat | Available seats. | Integer | Not Null | \- |
 | userID | References the user offering the ride. | Integer | FK to User(userID), Not Null | Used to record who joined this trips |

-Table 3.9: RideSharing Data Dictionary

 #### 3.5.7 Report

+Table 3.10: Report Data Dictionary
 |  |  |  |  |  |
 |:---|:---|:---|:---|:---|
 | Field Name | Description | Data Type | Constraints | Extra Notes |